Wesley Beschorner: Coaching career

 Beschorner began his coaching career at his alma mater, South Dakota, as a graduate assistant.
 After working with the wide receivers in 2006 he worked with the running backs in 2007.
 In 2008, after finishing his master's degree he was hired as the team's quarterbacks coach.
 After one year he was promoted to offensive coordinator.
 In 2012, he added the role of associate head coach.
 In 2016, after fifteen seasons with South Dakota—as a player and coach—he left to become an offensive quality control coach for Pittsburgh.
 Over the next two years, he spent time with Rice and Maryland as the quarterbacks coach for both schools.

 In 2019, Beschorner was hired as the head football coach for Wisconsin–Eau Claire.
 In four years (three seasons) he led the team to an overall record of 8–22.
 He resigned following the 2022 season.

 In 2023, Beschorner was hired as the offensive coordinator and running backs coach for Northern Illinois.
 In 2024, he helped lead Northern Illinois to a win over No. 5 ranked Notre Dame 16–14.

-In 2025, Beschorner was hired as an offensive analyst and tight ends coach for Wake Forest.
+In 2025, Beschorner was hired as an offensive analyst and named tight ends coach for Wake Forest after the completion of the 2025 season.